kornysietsma/korny-info-blog/_posts/2025-07-19-clowns-to-the-left-of-me.md

 I've written up a [detailed real-world example](/2025/07/18/a-real-world-ai-coding-case-sample) of using Claude Code to implement a Kafka messaging feature in an ASP.Net Core application.
 This demonstrates what can actually be done with AI coding tools today - not the wild hype, not the complete dismissal, but practical reality.

+TODO:

+My point here is, this actually worked, with some human guidance.
+It wasn't perfect on its own - the LLMs need guidance to get it right, to avoid technical debt, to rescue them when they get stuck.
+But still, it sped up this work considerably for me - even considering the time I spent course-correcting.

+It certainly isn't the "these never work and always hallucinate or produce garbage" take I hear from some people.

+And this is a change touching several areas of a non-trivial codebase - I've seen LLMs do even better on simple things - changes to a small class, adding a feature flag, writing a python script to build a data visualization.
+They are _great_ at little utility scripts to solve a single problem that you throw away when you are finished.

 ## What's next?

 I'm still learning - I've made masses of progress in the couple of months since I started using the tools in anger, and I expect there's a lot more to learn; especially as the tools keep changing - not always for the better.